luminos-software/react-native-auto-stylesheet/README.md

 ## In practice

-Let's replace React Native's `StyleSheet` with `react-native-auto-stylesheet` in one of our screens without any other changes.
+Replacing React Native's `StyleSheet` with `react-native-auto-stylesheet` in one of our screens (without any other changes) yields immediate results.

 Before: